 Our disability services' approach to person centred day support has helped me to become independent and helped me to gain my NVQ Level 2 in Health and Social Care.
-I'm now a Support Worker for others."Derek Brookes, former Service User
+I'm now a Support Worker for others."Derek, former Service User

 Assistive technology assessment aims to establish which equipment and environmental controls will allow a service user to be as independent as possible.
 Identifying the right equipment enables us to tailor the living environment to suit the individual.